-Assessment methods
+Assessment methods \

-There are two mutually exclusive alternatives for assessment: presential and non presential systems.
+There are two mutually exclusive alternatives for assessment: continuous evaluation modality and global evaluation modality.

-1. PRESENTIAL ASSESSMENT SYSTEM

-This is the main system for students.
-The students will be in the presential system if during the first 15 days since the beginning of the academic course they haven't justified that they can not attend the classes of the subject
+1. CONTINUOUS EVALUATION MODALITY

-Practical activities planned by the teacher (30% of the final mark)

-Different practical activities will be performed during the term.
-These activities will be presented in the presential classes

-Written exams (70% of the final mark)
+- Practical activities planned by the teacher (30% of the final mark) Different practical activities will be performed during the term.
+These activities will be presented in the classes.
+All activities are non-recoverable in all the calls. - Written exams (70% of the final mark) - Partial exams.

-✓ Partial exams

 During the semester, a teacher will establish two written exams related to the different parts of the subject).
-The exams will include multiple choice questions, short questions and practical questions.
-These exams could be eliminatory if and when the student got at least a minimum mark of 5 points out of 10.
+The exams will include multiple choice questions, short questions and practical questions to evaluate the knowledge of theoretical contents as well as the competences such as the ability to reason and relate concepts and problem solving.
+These exams could be eliminatory if and when the student got at least a minimum mark of 5 points out of 10. - ✓ Final exam.

-√ Final exam

 A written exam will be programmed at the end of the semester for those students who did not pass the partial exams (one or the two of them).
 In order to complete the average with the practical activities it is compulsory to get a minimum mark of 4 points out of 10 in the exam.